How to save water at home: 5 top tips

 Being more efficient with your washing machine is one of the best ways to conserve water at home.
 Rather than washing clothes just because you’ve got a few items that need cleaning, leave them until you have a full load.
 Think of the amount of water doing fewer washes will save in a year!

 Also, try running your machine on quicker and cooler settings – that’ll save water and electricity in one go.
-You can always pre-treat stubborn stains and odours.
+You can always pre-treat stubborn stains and odours, if, say, that spoonful of homemade-with-love curry didn’t quite make it into your loved one’s mouth.
+Yep, another white T-shirt bites the turmeric-stained dust.

 A leaky tap can be a nuisance in a number of ways – the constant dripping noise, the inevitable puddles, and the extra money you’ll pay in your bills, not to mention the waste!

+How can we save water like this?
 Sometimes all it takes is the tightening of a nut or a replacement washer, but for everything else you can call in a plumber.
-The money you spend fixing those pesky leaks will save you in the long run, both financially and environmentally.
+The money you spend fixing those pesky leaks will save you in the long run, both reducing the water bill and doing something good for the environment.
 To stem the flow while you wait for the plumber, try wrapping the pipe in a few pieces of absorbent kitchen paper and secure with heavy-duty tape.

 Tip

-Feeling crafty?
-Lay down some strong kitchen paper on your surface and don an apron before you get messy.
+Feeling handy?
+Lay down some strong kitchen paper on your surface and don some your DIY clothes (we all have them!) before you gloop paint all over them.
 Not only will this make the clean-up a breeze because you won’t have to worry about cleaning paint splashes from surfaces and clothes – but it’ll also help reduce your home water usage too.

 Your garden can need a lot of water, especially if you’ve got plenty of beautiful plants and flowers.
-The best way to reduce your water usage in the backyard is to invest in a water butt.
+If you’re in the UK, you’ll know there’s no shortage of rain water for your garden!
+But for those rare occasions where it hasn’t rained in a while, the best way to reduce your water usage in the backyard is to invest in a water butt.
 That way you’ll be able to recycle the rain and look after your plants naturally.
+And if you’ve got sprinklers, try not to use them excessively or when it’s not needed – this is a great way to conserve water!

-These are five of the easiest ways to conserve water at home.
-Put our tips into action and you’ll start make savings straight away – and even better, you’ll be saving the planet!
+These are six of the easiest ways to conserve water at home.
+Now you know how to reduce water usage, why not put our tips into action and you’ll start make savings straight away.
+You might reduce water bills – and even better, you’ll be doing your bit to help the planet!

 Did you find this article helpful?Thanks for your feedback!